michaelbrewer/aws-lambda-events/docs/lambda-security.md

     - [AWS Artifact](https://aws.amazon.com/artifact/)

 - [Resilience in AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/security-resilience.html){target="_blank"}
-    - AWS Lambda is always multi-az within a region
+    - High availability - AWS Lambda is always multi-az within a region
+    - Retries - Async execution have built in retries (Ensure lambdas has idempotency support)
+    - Dead-letter queue or distinations allow for failed async executions to be recovered

 - "Managed runtimes"
     - AWS will patch a managed runtime like python3.9 or nodejs16.x